bane-stealthium/gpubreach/README.md

 ##### Case 1: If you want to just verify the CPU-side privilege escalation

-Note that the GPU's IOVA value is stable across runnings and machines, always 0xffe41000 or 0xfff41000.
+Note that the GPU's IOVA value is stable across runs and machines, always 0xffe41000 or 0xfff41000.
 Unforunately, we do not know which one is used on each bootup, thus the attack may fail from time to time.

 You can edit the `simulate_rowhammer.sh` script:
 <!-- First zero out the last 20 bit of IOVA(GPU view) and set it to IOVA_BASE.   -->